 An online business can be run from anywhere.
 This is one reason expats of all ages are flocking to Panama.

 It is fairly easy to get a visa which comes with a work permit that allows you to work in Panama.
 You’ll need to work with a Panamanian attorney to get all the necessary permits and licenses to start a business and work in Panama.
 Taxes are much lower in Panama than they are in other countries.
 If you are from the United States, you can earn about $100,000 per year (per person) tax-free with the Foreign Earned Income Exemption.
 Luckily, most other countries do not tax you on income you earned outside of your home country.

 Panama For Retirees

-The cost of living is about 40-55 percent cheaper than in the United States or Europe.
-In Panama, you have access to two oceans, miles of resort quality beaches, mountain towns with spring-like weather and a warm, rich culture of people who are friendly, polite, and caring.
 Panama is an opportunity to live a better life for less money, and many Americans are cashing in on that opportunity.
+Panama is a safe country and Panamanians are very friendly towards foreigners.
 Panama welcomes retirees by offering their Pensionado visa with even more savings, including:

 • 50% off on recreation and entertainment such as movies, theaters, sports, etc.